“It is better to believe than to disbelieve; in so doing you bring everything to the realm of possibility.”

 Foods that nourish the body instead of depleting it further.

-It's about creating a quality of life that allows the best chance for fulfilling existence.
+It's about creating a quality of life that allows the best chance for a fulfilling existence.

 For years I have carried around this guilt, a heavy burden that I'm not doing enough.
 Not enough of the right foods, not enough resting and relaxing, not breathing deep enough, not praying right or perhaps even overthinking it all.
-And eventually, I realize, again and again, how much my life has changed, not always for the worse but for the better.
+And eventually, I realize, again and again, how much my life has changed, not always for the worse but sometimes for the better.
 Despite the extreme challenges over the years (procedures, feeding tubes, IV nutrition) you think my body would be falling apart, that I would be a chronically sad, angry mess.
 But it continues to fight and believe and know it can get through the day.
 This medically war-torn body continues to persevere because of the things I do to manage it.
 It's my goal to really focus on this instead of the why's behind dealing with chronic illness and not being completely cured.

 It's not always easy to be different, to have to need a "toolbox" of remedies to manage the challenges, but it's so much better than how I would be, and many others I've had the chance to get to know while working on the book, if the options weren't available.
-These include the Essential7 oils specifically made for GP and chronic disorders, taking time rest, meditations and breathing techniques when tension, anxiety, and pain take over, nourishing foods that help the body to absorb and digest, dealing with emotions instead of burying them, and finding time for creativity and fun, no matter what that might look like for how we are feeling day to day.
+These include the Essential7 oils specifically made for GP and chronic disorders, taking time to rest, meditations and breathing techniques when tension, anxiety, and pain take over, nourishing foods that help the body to absorb and digest, dealing with emotions instead of burying them, and finding time for creativity and fun, no matter what that might look like for how we are feeling day to day.